sirpiksel/itSec-seminar-talk/README.md

 > [!IMPORTANT]
 > The code to generate the presentation Slide has been forked from [rosenpass/slides](https://github.com/rosenpass/slides). \
-> ⚠️ All rights to the retained assets, template & resources to them. ⚠️
+> ⚠️ All rights of the retained assets, template & resources to them. ⚠️

 ## Abstract
 With the advance of quantum computers security researchers face the challenge of securing their data against *"Harvest now, decrypt later"-attacks* that could become available in the future.
 Shor's algorithm, when implemented on a sufficiently powerfull quantum computer, could be used to break many public-key cryptography schemes.
 Rosenpass aims to provide a *post-quantum-secure authenticated key exchange* that works in a *hybrid post-quantum security scheme* together with Wireguard.
 Due to the ongoing development of Post-quantum-Ciphers Rosenpass is implemented to provide hybrid post-quantum security in tandem with Wireguard.